jgennari/DroidOS/README.md

 * Confirm SBUS is communicating
 * Check Mode Switch

-If any step fails (except the first two), an error will be annunciated via the MP3 player.

-## Mode Switch:
-The mode switch allows for arming and disarming of the main program loop to allow for debugging.
-When the 3-position mode switch (as defined in the sketch) is in `up` position, the droid is disarmed.
-When in the `middle` position, the droid is armed and the main loop will respond to input.
-When the switch is in the `down` position, the droid will initiate it's communication loop and connect to the Particle.io cloud.
+During the setup, the status LED on the Teensy will be solid.

+Any error will be annunciated via the status LED on the board.
+Short bursts indicate the failure mode, followed by no light for 1.5 seconds, repeated 3 times.

+1. MP3 player initaliztion failed
+2. Card online failed
+3. Failed to count MP3 files
+4. SBUS init failed, no serial control

+Upon failure and notification the system will reset and re-enter the startup sequence.

 ## SBUS:
 The SBUS library was sourced from someone on GitHub.
-We are using an FrSky X4R and pulling the inverted SBUS signal off of one of the through-hole pads on the board.
+We are using an FrSky X4R & X8R and are using inverted serial setup in Arduino.

 ## Questions/suggestions
 If you have any questions or suggestions please feel free to reach out via GitHub or submit and issue.